-Staff Finding 24: The dock, ramp and 12-inch steel pilings cannot be hidden but are the minimum size for the proposed use.
+Staff Finding 22: The dock, ramp and 12-inch steel pilings are water dependent structures and cannot be screened from the river.
+However, they are the minimum size for the proposed use.
+Surfaces and materials will be non-polished and non-reflective.
+(Typically, the pilings are rust colored which blends well with the riparian backdrop.)
 The criteria is met.